zaczap/bios201/Workshop2/README.md

 6 Preliminary inspection of count data
 ---------------------------------------

-We will be looking at the data in R. We encourage you to use RStudio on your laptop.
+We will be looking at the count data in R. We encourage you to use RStudio on your laptop.

 First we need to download the files we'll be working with.
 These are the